apigee-127/a127-documentation/a127/understanding-swagger.md

 ## How does Apigee 127 use Swagger?

-The Swagger Editor for Apigee 127 lets you interactively model, test, and document your Apigee 127 API.
-This editor is part of Apigee 127, and is installed when you install Apigee 127.
+The Swagger Editor for Apigee 127 lets you design your API specification and preview its documentation for your Apigee 127 API.
+This editor is part of Apigee 127, and it is installed with Apigee 127.

 Use this editor to configure the `swagger.yaml` configuration file.
 A basic version of this file is provisioned with every new Apigee 127 project, and lives in `<project_root>/api/swagger/swagger.yaml`.
 Apigee 127 Swagger middleware extensions endpoint routing to controller files and the inclusion of features like caching, OAuth 2.0 security, quotas, and more.